boostercloud/booster/docs/README.md

 ### 5. Read models and projections

-Read Models are cached data optimized for read operations and they're updated reactively when [Entities](#4-entities-and-reducers) are updated by new [events](#2-events).
-They also define the *Read* API, the available REST endpoints and their structure.
+Read Models are cached data optimized for read operations.
+They're updated reactively when [Entities](#4-entities-and-reducers) are updated after reducing [events](#2-events).
+They also define the *Read API*.

 Read Models are classes decorated with the `@ReadModel` decorator that have one or more projection methods.